cannin/causalpath_cytoscape_app/progress reports/2021-05-31-gsoc-week-zero.md

 ## Community Bonding
 This period of GSoC started after the project announcements.
-I get to know the more about the mentors and community in this period.
+I get to know more about the mentors and community in this period.

 ## Tasks